hth313/OS4/doc/functions.rst

 .. index:: functions; prompting, prompting functions

 A prompting function has some upper bits set in its name header.
-This specifies what class of prompting function it belongs to.
+This specifies which class of prompting function it belongs to.
 A prompting function does not go through any NULL check, instead its name is displayed together with one or more prompt underscores.